Firesphere/silverstripe-searcher/README.md

 ## Installation

- 1. Download the module from the link above.
- 2. Extract the file (if you are on windows try 7-zip for extracting tar.gz files.
- 3. Place this directory in your sites root directory.
-This is the one with sapphire and cms in it.
+ 1. Make a fork of this module.
+ 2. In your site-root, do `git clone https://{your username}@github.com/{your username}/silverstripe-searcher.git`.
- 4. Add `FulltextSearchable::enable();` to your _config in mysite.
+ 3. Add `FulltextSearchable::enable();` to your _config in mysite.
- 5. Run in your browser - `/dev/build` to rebuild the database.
+ 4. Run in your browser - `www.example.com/dev/build` to rebuild the database.
- 6. You should see a new PageType in the CMS 'Search Results Page'.
+ 5. You should see a new PageType in the CMS 'Search Results Page'.

 ## Best practices